carollebertille/helm-geolocation/README.md

-### This repository contains manifests for differents applications
+### This repository contains manifests and helm charts  for differents applications